 Best Men’s Fanny Pack

-I got the Patagonia 1L Ultralight Black Hole Mini to use as a day bag in town during a long distance thru-hike in Spain (the Camino de Santiago).
+I got the Patagonia 1L Ultralight Black Hole Mini to use as a day bag in town during a long-distance thru-hike in Spain called the Camino de Santiago.
 Just something to keep my phone, wallet, and keys organized in my hiking bag and handy when I changed out of my hiking clothes to head into town.

 Don’t buy this fanny pack if you don’t want to become a fanny pack person.
 Because once you experience the ease of tossing your phone, wallet, keys, earbuds, passport, loose change, eye mask, and maybe even a snack into this deceptively large fanny pack, you’re never going back to pockets again.

-- Super durable: The rugged ripstop nylon hasn’t even started to fade or fray after seven months of brutal daily use
+- Super durable: The rugged ripstop nylon hasn’t even started to fade or fray after seven months of brutal daily use.

-- The price: For less than $30 you get a do-it-all minimalist day bag, flight bag, and hiking bag you can proudly carry anywhere
+- The price: For less than $30, you get a do-it-all minimalist day bag, flight bag, and hiking bag you can proudly carry anywhere.

-It’s crazy that my favorite fanny pack on this list is also the cheapest.
+My favorite fanny pack on this list is also the cheapest.
 The daily use I’ve gotten from the Patagonia Black Hole has far surpassed the measly price tag.
 This is a durable, stylish, do-everything fanny pack that works for urban exploring, trail running, or just as a trusty travel day companion to keep all of your most important items safe and close at hand.

 Herschel Seventeen Hip Pack